BACK

 Syndicate Your Listing to Key Sites

-Last but not least, you want to start your marketing efforts.
-Certain platforms allow you to get your listings sent straight to key websites across the internet.
-This is called a real estate listing syndication service, and it provides much-needed exposure for your properties.
-As a result, you can start attracting potential renters right away!
+Last but not least, you’ll want to market your properties.
+Some platforms, like Innago, allow you to get your listings sent straight to key websites across the internet—creating exposure for your rental properties.
+With real estate listing syndication, you can start attracting potential renters right away.

 Conclusion

 Property management software doesn’t have to be complicated.
-Platforms like Innago are built intuitively to make your life easier.
-Setting everything up through property management software should be simple.
+By following the steps above, setting up property management software is made simple.

 More in Learning Center